jeosol/hello-world-docker/README.markdown

 ```
 make hello-world-repl-image
 ```
-To run this container, issue the following command
+To run this container, type the following command at the console:
 ```
 make run-hello-world-repl-container
 ```